metaneutrons/snapdog2/docs/implementation/13-knx-integration-implementation.md

 ## 14.1.
 Overview

-The KNX integration has been implemented as a **comprehensive enterprise-grade solution** that provides bi-directional KNX communication for SnapDog2.
+The KNX integration has been implemented as a **comprehensive solution** that provides bi-directional KNX communication for SnapDog2.
 The implementation demonstrates mastery of modern .NET architecture patterns, enterprise software design principles, and production-quality standards using **Knx.Falcon.Sdk v6.3.7959**.
 This integration enables seamless building automation connectivity, physical control integration, and real-time status synchronization with KNX/EIB systems.

 **Current Status (2025-08-03):**